 Disadvantages of Open Floor Plans

 Open-concept floor plans aren’t perfect for every homeowner.
-It’s good to be honest about your needs for your new home and to be aware of what the more traditional layout of a closed floor plan can offer.
+Carefully consider your needs for your new home and be aware of the potential drawbacks of an open floor plan.

 4. Less privacy